jennybrown8/minecraft-mods/go-home-1.8/src/main/java/com/codeforanyone/minecraftmods/gohome/README_JENNY.md

 12. Adjust the world spawn area to be safe but also have water source block at knee level.
 13. Try `/go home` from the overworld and see that you safely land in the water.
 14. Walk somewhere else.
 Create a boat, and ride it in the water.
 Try `/go home` and see it dismount, then teleport.
 15. Spawn in a horse and tame it and saddle it.
 Try `/go home` while mounted.
 You should successfully unmount and then teleport.
+The server log should have a message saying a player teleported leaving a horse behind.
+If testing on a multi-player server, any server operator logged in while the player does that should receive a chat message indicating the same.
+Non-operators should not get the message.

 ### Testing add + rm (rm/remove/del/delete aliases):